Conditions of Carriage

 Young persons aged between 16 and 21 years old can continue to pay the reduced fare when they present a 16-21 photo iff card or My Travel Pass.
 Apply for a Young Persons 16 - 21 card here.

-Children less than 5 years of age may accompany an adult fare paying customer free of charge providing they do not occupy a seat required by an adult customer.
+Up to three children under the age of 5 may accompany an adult fare paying customer, or an adult in possession of a valid pass or permit (including a concessionary pass) free of charge providing they do not occupy a seat required by an adult customer.

 Where a child under 5 is accompanied by another youth fare customer then either both pay the youth fare or one should pay the adult fare and the other travel free.
 Obviously the second option will be the cheaper.